PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:03:07
+Last updated: 2024-04-02 19:03:40
-Random Quote: Walking with a friend in the dark is better than walking alone in the light. - Helen Keller
+Random Quote: Life has no blessing like a prudent friend. - Euripides